tcslau/stats220/README.md

 # STATS220

+This repo will be used to contain projects completed in the course **Stats220** at the *University of Auckland*.

+You can find out more about the course [here](https://courseoutline.auckland.ac.nz/dco/course/STATS/220/1243).

 ## placeholder

-This repo will be used to contain projects completed in the course **stats220** at *University of Auckland*.

 1. placeholder
 2. placeholder